About EHA Robotics

 by Jake Futterman

 My name is Jake Futterman.
 I am a highschool student at Harvard-Westlake School in Los Angeles.
-This summer, I will be traveling to rural Ethiopia with Ethiopia Health Aid to teach the robotics summer program that I developed for Gode Primary School.
-I am seeking your support and contribution to bringing robotics to children in rural Ethiopia.
+This summer, I traveled to rural Ethiopia with Ethiopia Health Aid to teach the robotics summer program that I developed for Gode Primary School.
+I am grateful for your support and contribution to bringing robotics to children in rural Ethiopia.

 Ethiopia Health Aid.